mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 ### Get Application

-Retrieve your application data with [Get an application](/api/application.v2#getApplication) HTTP request using [Postman](/tools/postman) or another HTTP client of your choice:
+Retrieve your application data with a [Get an application](/api/application.v2#getApplication) HTTP request using [Postman](/tools/postman) or another HTTP client of your choice:

 ```http
 GET https://api.nexmo.com/v2/applications/YOUR_APPLICATION_ID